freedomjs/freedom/README.md

-freedom.js is a framework for building peer-to-peer (P2P) web apps. freedom.js makes it easy to quickly create social interactive applications that instantly work in modern web browsers, Chrome packaged apps, Firefox extensions (coming soon), node.js, and native mobile apps (coming soon).
+freedom.js is a framework for building peer-to-peer (P2P) web apps. freedom.js makes it easy to quickly create social interactive applications that instantly work in modern web browsers, Chrome packaged apps, Firefox extensions, node.js, and native mobile apps.
 Because freedom.js apps are just JavaScript, they can be distributed as packages on an app store or hosted on static web servers.
 We're bringing peer-to-peer back, baby.